Digger1955/dxvk-gplasync-lowlatency/README.md

 **IMPORTANT**: Disabled by default since DXVK-GPLALL 2.6.1-4.
 Reasons have been specified in [Wiki](https://github.com/Digger1955/dxvk-gplasync-lowlatency/wiki/dxvk.conf-Options-Guide#dxvkenablegraphicspipelinelibrary)

-## State cache (DXVK-GPLALL 2.6.x only)
+## State cache
-DXVK-GPLALL up to version 2.6.x caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
+DXVK-GPLALL caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
 This cache is enabled by default, and generally reduces stuttering.

 State cache can be used together with GPL that is not possible on upstream DXVK, but it can be useful depending on game.